 The campus health center is open to students Monday through Friday at posted times.
+Residence Life staff should make all appointments for student visits to the health center.
 A registered nurse practitioner will offer treatment, write prescriptions, and coordinate appointments with a local doctor, if necessary.
 MSMS staff will make every attempt to contact the parent when a doctor's appointment is needed or when a prescription is to be filled.